Porosity and Particle Size

 This activity modeled the inside of rocks on a much larger scale.
 Because, in general, larger particles cannot pack together as tightly as smaller particles can, a rock made out of larger particles will usually be more porous than a rock made out of smaller particles.
 But rocks are not static; like everything, rocks change over time.
 When enough pressure, or force, is applied to a rock, the pressure can make the rock more efficiently pack its particles.
 Usually pressure builds up on rock over a long period of time, as dirt and other rocks end up on top of it.
 You can see how this process, known as compaction, makes the rock's porosity decrease with time.

-More to Explore" Rock Properties: Porosity and Density" from Wisconsin Geological and Natural History Survey
+Additional Resources" Rock Properties: Porosity and Density" from Wisconsin Geological and Natural History Survey

 "The Rock Cycle: Compaction and Cementation" from The Geological Society of London